ann-amboka/Funnel-Analysis-Using-SQL-Power-BI/README.md

 This indicates a structural unit economics issue rather than a conversion problem.

-3. Strategic Recommendation
+STRATEGIC RECOMMENDATION

 Since campaign-level optimization will not materially improve performance, the focus must shift from funnel efficiency to economic optimization.

-A. Increase Average Order Value (AOV)
+~Increase Average Order Value (AOV)

-Introduce bundles or product packages
+~Introduce bundles or product packages

-Implement upsells or order bumps
+~Implement upsells or order bumps

-Test pricing adjustments
+~Test pricing adjustments

-Add premium tiers

-Increasing revenue per customer improves EPA and expands allowable CPA.

-B. Improve Customer Lifetime Value (LTV)
+~Improve Customer Lifetime Value (LTV)

-Implement structured post-purchase email flows
+~Implement structured post-purchase email flows

-Encourage repeat purchases
+~Encourage repeat purchases

-Introduce subscription or continuity offers
+~Introduce subscription or continuity offers

-Cross-sell complementary products
+~Cross-sell complementary products

-Improving retention increases total revenue per acquired customer and strengthens long-term profitability.

-C. Improve Margin Structure
+~Improve Margin Structure

-Evaluate cost of goods sold

-Negotiate supplier or operational costs

-Reduce fulfillment inefficiencies

 If acquisition performance is already optimized, margin efficiency becomes a primary lever.

-Key Insight
+KEY INSIGHT

 The funnel is operationally strong.

 The constraint is economic, not behavioral.

-This analysis demonstrates that strong conversion metrics do not automatically translate into profitability.
+Strong conversion metrics do not automatically translate into profitability.
 Sustainable growth requires alignment between acquisition cost, revenue per customer, and margin structure.

-Conclusion
+CONCLUSION

 The business is positioned for scale from a conversion standpoint.
 However, scaling under the current cost-to-revenue structure would amplify losses rather than increase profit.

 The path forward requires economic restructuring through revenue expansion, retention strategies, or margin optimization.

-This project highlights the importance of analyzing not only conversion performance, but also unit economics when evaluating funnel sustainability and growth readiness.
+This project demonstrates the importance of analyzing not only conversion performance, but also unit economics when evaluating funnel sustainability and growth readiness.